Myanmar: anti-corruption compliance

 Money-laundering enforcement has most recently been enhanced with the passage of the Money Laundering Eradication Law, which seeks to more aggressively assist authorities by providing tools for the recovery and forfeiture of monies tied to illicit or criminal activities.
 This is an important step in improving the ability of authorities to more easily locate and seize fruits of illegal activities and prosecute those responsible.
 This law is assisted by the recently passed Anti-Money Laundering Rules, establishment of a special police unit for financial crimes and Rules Combating the Financing of Terrorism.

 Forms of financial misconduct may be processed through the Financial Institutions of Myanmar Law and the Foreign Exchange Management Law, both of which focus criminal provisions on fraud and other wrongdoing committed in financial institutions.
+In September 2015, the Central Bank of Myanmar also published Anti-Money Laundering/Combating and Financing of Terrorism guidelines for financial institutions, which implements some of the International Financial Action Task Force’s recommendations in accordance with the International Monetary Fund’s AML/CFT guidelines.
+Until 2006, Myanmar was named in the International Financial Action Task Force’s list of ‘Non-Cooperative Countries and Territories.’

-As it relates to claims of antitrust violations, claims are most typically brought through Myanmar’s Competition Law, which provides a means to prosecute or otherwise penalise business activity that is proven to be anti-competitive.
+As it relates to claims of antitrust violations, claims are most typically brought through Myanmar’s Competition Law, which provides a means to prosecute or otherwise penalise business activity that is proven to be anticompetitive.
 Here, too, claims in Myanmar are infrequent in practice, due largely to the lack of governmental resources.

 It is also worth noting that a company may be presumed liable for the wrongdoing committed by its employees if they committed it during the conduct of their roles.
-This is a presumption that may be defeated; however, if it can be proven that the wrongdoing employee was acting not on the behalf of the company, but in his or her own capacity or for his or her own benefit.
+This is a presumption that may be defeated, however, if it can be proven that the wrongdoing employee was acting not on the behalf of the company, but in his or her own capacity or for his or her own benefit.

-Overview of the Anti-Corruption Law
+Overview of the Anti-Corruption Law and updates on the anti-corruption regime

 The prosecution of corrupt activity, while addressed in several separate civil and criminal law provisions, sees its primary focus in Myanmar’s Anti-Corruption Law.
 The law does not criminalise private corruption per se, but takes action against government services and political rights holders involved in corrupt or illicit activities.
 This law, which was recently amended in 2014, now makes it easier to prosecute government wrongdoers involved in seeking or receiving bribes from both the public and private sectors.
 The law also establishes an Anti-Corruption Commission to investigate and prosecute violations of Myanmar’s Anti-Corruption Law.